More from year 1971

 Mid-June to June 25, 1972

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

 We were up in Scotland and I was painting the big corrugated – iron roof.
 During that time, Linda had bought some of the first reggae records that hit Britain, Tighten Up, and she’d play them downstairs while I was painting the roof.
 We both loved the music and going to Jamaica became our big ambition.
 When we did, we really fell in love with it: the country, the people, the music, the lifestyle, the weather.
 We spent weeks there, soaking up a lot of reggae – it was the start of rap but they used to call it toasting.
 There was a radio station called rjr that played reggae all day long, and a little shop in Montego Bay called Tony’s Record Store where we used to sift through all the 45s.
 It reminded us of the 1950s.
 We’d buy them by the titles – one record was called Poison Pressure by Lennon-McCartney.
 I thought, ‘Oh yeah?
 This is interesting.’
 It was no song I’d ever had a part in, nor John.
-Maybe we weren’t the only Lennon-McCartney in the world, though – perhaps it was Moses Lennon and Winston McCartney.Paul McCartney, in Wingspan, 2002
+Maybe we weren’t the only Lennon-McCartney in the world, though – perhaps it was Moses Lennon and Winston McCartney.Paul McCartney – From “Wingspan: Paul McCartney’s Band on the Run“, 2002

 "An updated edition of the best-seller.
 The story of what happened to the band members, their families and friends after the 1970 break-up is brought right up to date.
 A fascinating and meticulous piece of Beatles scholarship."